Liposuction Surgery in Seattle

 What is Tumescent Liposuction?

-Dr. Pratt, a talented plastic surgeon patients visit to attain their desired results, most commonly uses tumescent liposuction, a technique in which a medicated solution is injected into fatty areas before the fat is removed.
+Tumescent liposuction is a body contouring technique in which a medicated solution is injected into fatty areas before the fat is removed.
 The fluid, a mixture of intravenous saline (salt) solution, epinephrine (a drug that contracts blood vessels) and Lidocaine (numbing medicine) facilitates fat removal, reduces bleeding and bruising during the procedure, and decreases the pain following surgery.

 What is Power-Assisted Liposuction?